AJLee210/Project_Workflow_precip_explorer/README.md

 1. Using riem to explore precipitation data in Colorado.

-2. Whole data would store in the 'Data' folder, 'raw' and 'cleaned' data will be seperately stocked in the Data folder.
+2. Whole data would store in the 'Data' folder, but 'raw' and 'cleaned' data will be seperately stocked in sub-folder of the Data folder.

-3. Final results would put in the folder named 'Output', but if I use 'booddown', the output might be moved to the new folder named 'docs'.
+3. Final results would put in the folder named 'Output', but if I use 'booddown' lately, the output might be moved to the new folder named 'docs'.